 After 15 neurofeedback sessions, we conduct a second Connectivity Map to see where physical changes have occurred and to summarize parent feedback.
 We identify areas, if any, that may need additional training.

 We know you have a lot of questions.
-That’s why we offer a free, no-obligation consultation.
+That’s why we recommend a no-obligation consultation.

 Once I meet you and understand your situation better, we can discuss if this new technology is a good option for your child or even for yourself.